- Which company has the cheapest car insurance in Wyoming for a bad driving record?

 | USAA | $1,230 | $2,228 |

-Cheapest car insurance in Wyoming with multiple tickets
+What is the cheapest car insurance in Wyoming with multiple tickets?

 American National is the cheapest car insurance company for drivers with multiple traffic tickets, with an average rate of $1,193 a year or $99 a month.